anupama12sg/celo_micro-lending/README.md

 main();
 ```

-This script uses the Hardhat framework to deploy the `Microlending` smart contract to the Celo testnet.
-To deploy the smart contract, run the following command in your terminal:
+This script uses the Hardhat framework to deploy the `Microlending` Smart Contract to the Celo testnet.
+To deploy the Smart Contract, run the following command in your terminal:

 ```bash
     npx hardhat run scripts/deploy.js --network alfajores
 ```

-After the deployment is complete, you should see the address of the deployed smart contract in your terminal.
+After the deployment is complete, you should see the address of the deployed Smart Contract in your terminal.

-### Step 4: Interact with the Smart Contract
+### Step 4: Interact with the Smart Contract-

 We'll add a new script called `interact.js` to the `scripts` directory to communicate with the smart contract.
 Code the script using the following: